-In all cases, trip planning must include completion of the Student Support for Presentation of Research, Scholarship, Creative Activity form (approved by the faculty member if appropriate and the Program Director) prior to travel.
+In all cases, trip planning must include completion of the Student Support for Presentation of Research, Scholarship, Creative Activity form (approved by the faculty member if appropriate and the Program Director) prior to travel for each student requesting travel assistance.
 The Dean's Office can assist with travel arrangements including transportation and hotel.
 Receipts must be supplied for purposes of reimbursement.